 Hyperthermia Therapy for Cancer Treatment.

-Hyperthermia therapy for cancer treatment may be an option for patients who are not healthy enough to get into surgery or the tumor that is too hard to reach for surgery.
+enough to get into surgery or the tumor that is too hard to reach for surgery.

 In this editorial, we are going to converse on some basic questions about Hyperthermia therapy for Cancer Treatment.

-Hyperthermia therapy for cancer treatment:
+Hyperthermia therapy for cancer treatment

 What is hyperthermia therapy and what temperature kills cancer cells?